Tomtibo/libcn/README.md

 - Fix not working things
 - Handle security level based on cyphernode id
 - Make request more low level.
 Use socket not requests lib
-- Add server mode for callbacks
-- Add cypher mode for running code as a cypherapps
+- Add `CypherApp` for running code as a cypherapps using mqtt
 - Add error handling
 - Add logging
 - Add CI integration tests and deploy